The Strategic Meetings Management Guide

 Outlining and Understanding Goals

-Before we move on to how to connect your meeting goals and spending, it’s important to establish the basics for any successful meeting.
+Before we move on to how to connect your meeting goals and spending, it’s important to establish the basics for any successful strategic meeting management.
 These include the purpose/goal behind the meeting and how success will be measured.

 Ensure that these definitions and goals are fleshed out by your stakeholders and that everyone is in agreement on how you will measure them (more about that in the next section).
 Make sure key decision-makers are brought in at this point.
 Failure to do so could result in questioning what you measured and how changing your definition of event success is when it’s too late to do anything about it.